-During the reporting period, the Fund invested in Australian listed equities in accordance with the product disclosure statement of the Fund and the provisions of the Fund's Constitution.
+During the year, the Fund invested in Australian listed property trusts in accordance with the product disclosure statement of the Fund and the provisions of the Fund's Constitution.

 The Responsible Entity of the Fund is VanEck Investments Limited (the "Responsible Entity").
-The Responsible Entity's registered office is Aurora Place, Level 4, 88 Phillip Street, Sydney NSW 2000.
+The Responsible Entity's registered office is Aurora Place, Level 4, 88 Phillip Street, Sydney, NSW 2000.
 The administrator and the custodian of the Fund is JP Morgan Chase Bank N.A.
 Sydney Branch.

-The financial statements of the Fund for the reporting period from 27 April 2016 to 30 June 2017 were authorised for issue in accordance with a resolution of the directors on 19 September 2017.
+The financial statements of the Fund for the year ended 30 June 2017 were authorised for issue in accordance with a resolution of the directors on 19 September 2017.
 The directors of the Responsible Entity have the power to amend and reissue the financial statements.